 Rob’s clients, whether commercial businesses or individual tort claimants, benefit from his experience litigating insurance issues, fraud, breach of duty and other business torts.
 Rob works with creditors, shareholders, governance boards, trustees and others in a wide array of bankruptcy proceedings.
 A member of the firm's Board of Directors and its Executive Committee and former chair of the Bankruptcy & Creditors' Rights practice division, Rob provides clients with an array of tools and resources to solve the most complex bankruptcy issues.

 Rob represents clients in bankruptcy and other litigation, and fights for the rights of creditors, lenders, lessors, developers, manufacturers and retailers in complex commercial and insurance litigation nationwide.
 His leadership skills in high-stakes litigation give his clients an edge when every dollar counts.

 Rob is a leader in the representation of survivors of sexual abuse in enforcing their claims in bankruptcy.
 Rob secured the largest ever recovery in a catholic diocese bankruptcy in the Archdiocese of St. Paul and Minneapolis case ($210 million).
-Additionally, Rob has represented survivor committees in the bankruptcy cases of the Crosier Order, the Diocese of Duluth, the Diocese of New Ulm, the Diocese of Winona/Rochester and the Archdiocese of Agaña (Guam).
+Additionally, Rob has represented survivor committees in the bankruptcy cases of the Crosier Order, the Diocese of Duluth, the Diocese of Harrisburg, the Diocese of New Ulm, the Diocese of Winona/Rochester and the Archdiocese of Agaña (Guam).

 Rob successfully represented multiple lenders facing more than $3 billion in claims in a fraud case.